 He goes on to say that adapting to any situation that may arise is a quality his outfitter seeks in all new guides.
 “Being a river guide means that you are going to have something different happen every day and you have to be flexible to successfully navigate the different challenges.
 Could be cultural, could be a guest refusing to get back in the boat, could be a raft pin where there has never been a raft pin in 50 years.
 Don’t freak out, be flexible, and adapt.”

 Finally Ben reiterates that enthusiasm is important, but only goes so far.
 After that, the drive and perseverance through the difficult days become the most important character trait of a new river guide.

 As the weeks pass and novice guides learn to maneuver a raft down a river they also begin to gain a sense of empowerment.
 While learning to properly throw a rope across swiftly moving current or run a difficult rapid, guide training programs create leadership and team skills that build stronger characters.
 Ben calls this “emotional intelligence,” or the capability of an individual to assess and manage his or her own emotions, especially under high stress.

-The best raft guide training programs focus on creating skilled river professionals, not just employees who take a customers on a raft trip.
+The best raft guide training programs focus on creating skilled river professionals, not just employees who take customers on a raft trip.

-Ben explains, “We learn a lot more than ‘back right’ and ‘back left’ and running around on shore with a bag of rope.
+Ben explains, “We learn a lot more than ‘back right’ and ‘back left’ and running around onshore with a bag of rope.
 Becoming a river guide with Wilderness Voyageurs introduces you to the sport of whitewater.
 Not just kayaking or rafting, but the whole enchilada.
-With that you gain self confidence and self respect, and a certain humbleness as well.
+With that you gain self-confidence and self-respect, and a certain humbleness as well.
 Even if you choose not to work as a river guide, just making it through training gives you a sense of accomplishment.”

 Choosing to pursue a river rafting guide job may change your life.
 Attending a thorough raft guide training program will provide you the skills necessary to continue learning more about yourself and the world around you.